ananditasinghh/kristoff_frosty_ride/README.md

 Audio and Sound Effects:

 The game has a soundscape with audio and sound effects.
 AudioSource is attached to a GameObject to ensure seamless playback of in-game sounds.

-Additionally, an audio listener is attached to the camera, enabling players to immerse themselves fully in the game XD
+In this game, we have used two sound effects(SFX), crash and finish.

 <img width="500" alt="Screenshot 2023-06-29 at 1 46 44 PM" src="https://github.com/ananditasinghh/kristoff_frosty_ride/assets/97512151/35a84566-9654-4417-926e-d600a489b98f">